 For many years, we've had a German Facebook page with over 190,000 fans, mostly German-speaking Brazilians!
 Because of this, we've even started a Portuguese ministry, A Palavra De Deus!

-To fund this, I started quickgermanrecipes.com (justlikeoma.com).
-Together with this website and its online store, I so enjoy being able to share my German heritage and culture with others.
+To fund this, I started quickgermanrecipes.com (justlikeoma.com) and Tour My Germany (tourmygerman.com) where I enjoy being able to share my German heritage and culture with others.

 All the profits from the sale of my cookbooks / products / ads / promotions, as well as the online business coaching I do, goes directly to the Gottes Wort Ministry.